kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-03-type-cleanup.md

 title: Event name cleanup in Subscriptions
 ---

-To conform to Cloud Event specifications, sometimes Eventing must modify the event names to filter out non-alphanumeric character.
-In this tutorial, we will show one such example of event name cleanup.
+To conform to Cloud Event specifications, sometimes Eventing must modify the event names to filter out non-alphanumeric characters.
+This tutorial presents one example of event name cleanup.
-We will create a [Subscription](../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) having alphanumeric characters in the event names and see how Eventing behaves.
-You can read more about Event name format and cleanup [here](../../05-technical-reference/evnt-01-event-names.md).
+You learn how Eventing behaves when you create a [Subscription](../../05-technical-reference/00-custom-resources/evnt-01-subscription.md) having alphanumeric characters in the event names.
+Read more about [Event name format and cleanup](../../05-technical-reference/evnt-01-event-names.md).

 ## Prerequisites